boklubre/RainCo-3/Readme.md

 <br><br>
 The M5StampS3A must be purchased separately.
 It can be purchased for a small amount of money (approx. $12-14 plus shipping costs) from the manufacturer's online store or from local distributors.
 <br><br>
-This controller is available in three different versions.
+This controller is available in three different versions:

-* Without header pins
+* without header pins
-* With 2.54 header pins
+* with 2.54 header pins
-* With 1.27 header pins
+* with 1.27 header pins
 The controller with 1.27 header pins is required!
 <br><br>